-What a lot of people don't understand about "pushing" vs "pulling" exercises is that many the actual movements aren't that different at the anatomical level.
+What a lot of people don't understand about "pushing" vs "pulling" exercises is that many of the actual movements aren't that different at the anatomical level.
 For example, one key component of a pull-up is the retraction and depression of the shoulder scapula, which pulls the body upward when the arms are overhead.

 However, if the arms are hanging down, the same scapular depression and retraction movement becomes a "press" - look at our L-sit tutorials, and you'll see Ryan pushing his shoulders away from his ears.